 After the last judgements of the District Court of Haarlem on September 8, 2016, the legal position of Santo Daime had (again) been reaffirmed.
 Their council had again sent a letter to the Public Ministry, asking for a mutually beneficial agreement which, for the third time, remained unanswered.
-That is why, CdV and CdSVM decided to file a preemptive lawsuit at the same court asking for a court order that would prevent the Public Ministry from repeatedly confiscating their ayahuasca (District Court of Haarlem, 2017).33 propositions for cooperation over the past 15 years.
+That is why, CdV and CdSVM decided to file a preemptive lawsuit at the same court asking for a court order that would prevent the Public Ministry from repeatedly confiscating their ayahuasca (District Court of Haarlem, 2017).

+The churches argued that the continued confiscation is irreconcilable with the already four positive court rulings on the religious freedom of CdSM and CdV, especially after the continued propositions for cooperation over the past 15 years.
 However, the court argued that, in this case, it is not up to a civil court to preemptively exclude the presumption of guilt and limit the prerogatives of the Public Ministry to seize ayahuasca, as - the court considered to be - enshrined in national criminal law through the criminalization of DMT.
 The court argued that the religious right of CdV and CdSM is sufficiently warranted through the fact that they can retrieve the ayahuasca before a criminal court, on a case by case basis, each time it is confiscated.
 The churches did not appeal and considered it preferable to await the decision of the Court of Appeal of Amsterdam in the criminal case (due in January 2018), before taking any further legal steps.